-An ecosystem in which people have full authority over their own data, that can be verified by authorities, employers and governments.
-The verification of this data can be requested by users, mobility companies and other organisations.
+An ecosystem in which people have full authority over their own data, that can be verified by authorities, employers, and governments.
+The verification of this data can be requested by users, mobility companies, and other organizations.
 The actual data itself remains in the hands and in full control of the user.
 Only the verification of data is stored on a shared ledger.
 The actual data itself is never stored on a centralized server.

 Instead of developing, maintaining, and updating a lot of technical connections between different companies, each participant manages only its own connection to the underlying blockchain.

-For any SSI platform to be succesfull, it needs to address the following aspects:
+For any SSI platform to be successful, it needs to address the following aspects: